A Story That Celebrates How What Makes Us Different Can Also Be Our Strength

 Feeling Perplexed by Such an Observation

 McCullough, of course, is not fabricating a wild story.
 Consequently, after a bit, you acquiesce.
-After all your hard work to teach your students, though, you not only feel puzzled, but also you feel betrayed.
+After all your hard work to teach your students, though, you not only feel puzzled but also feel betrayed.
 You lament right out loud, “The very thought of such grim results seems impossible.”
-Your associates, who, like you, also worked diligently to teach their young learners to write well – they had believed – agree.
+Your associates, who, like you, also worked diligently to teach their young learners to write well, they had believed – agree.
 Another member of your teaching team asks, “How in the world is this astonishingly dismal result possible?”
 After your thoughts settle, your team begins to ask, “Well, then, what measures can we implement to assuage this predicament in the future?”

 Searching for Solutions